ZacRayTho/ZacRayTho.github.io/blog.md

     in python like len(str) instead of str.len .
 Hopping into (P)OOP immediately also was different, classes are something that I always knew were there but never really messed with.
 I can't wait to use them more next
     week and see how often we reuse them in the project.

+### What are some similarities and differences you can see with JS and Python?

+    Theres a lot of similarities between JS and Python, they both have similar functions and abilities, both are
+    pretty capable of the same stuff.
+Where they differ at is , Python is unable to access the DOM like JS can,
+    and they both have there own syntax rules and formatting.

+### If you had started with Python instead of JS, how do you think the Bootcamp would be different?
+Would you have benefited?

+    Starting with python would have also meant starting with the backend, which I think may have been more difficult
+    since the backend is more technical.
+Moving from Python to Javascript would have also been more difficult since
+    python has much less syntax to remember besides the indentation.
+I like the Bootcamp's style of starting with
+    something the hard way to get an understanding of whats happening, then introducing something else which makes
+    it easier for us.

+### Think of a project or tech based tool that you use often and think about what the database structure might look like for it.
+Do you feel like you have a better understanding of how it works now and could you see yourself enjoying building something like that in the future?

+    Thinking about all the websites I use in a daily basis, I definitely have a better understanding of how they work
+    and even how some databases might be structured.
+I don't think I would enjoy building a big database and thinking
+    of all the queries necessary to get only a little amount of data back.
+I understand the importance of databases
+    and SQL, and could probably work in depth with them if needed but its not high on my list of wants.